everettVT/daft-structured-outputs/FRICTION_LOG.md

 `llm_generate` works with structured outputs on text inputs with no changes needed.
 It ran the entire dataset (all ~8000 rows), without issues.
 I actually end up using llm_generate to check image understanding with/without the actual images.

 Hilariously, I was getting the exact same performance between text only and text + image (pass/fail rate of ~55%) until about 30 minutes ago when I looked at the usage pattern and realized that the dataset has the image passed first before the questions.
 Now that I've run the full workload with images first, the pass/fail rate sits at ~70%.
-Turns out that we see only a 20% difference in meaningful image understanding with/without images.
+Turns out that we see only a 15% difference in meaningful image understanding with/without images.

-The dataset I used to build the workload is actually just one of over a dozen datasets we could use to evaluate model performance or use for training.
-The next logical step for our workload would be to parallelize the evaluation on ray.
+The dataset I used to build the workload is actually just one of 50 datasets we could use to evaluate model performance or for training.
+The next logical step for our workload would be to parallelize the evaluation on ray across multiple subsets.

-Arguably, this type of a workload sets the foundation for all sorts of opportunities for case studies in architecture design and could rival Ray's Structured Outputs example head for head.
+Arguably, this type of a workload sets the foundation for all sorts of opportunities for case studies in architecture design and could set the stage for Daft to rival Ray's Batch Structured Outputs example.

 ## Conclusion

-My goal in developing this workload was to not only uncover friction points in scaling daft multimodal inference, but to also provide the foundation for future case-studies for the daft team to develop advanced solutions.
-In addition to being able to run this workload on different models, the workload itself is valuable for making strategic decisions.
+My goal in developing this workload was to not only uncover friction points in scaling daft multimodal inference, but to also provide a genuinely useful piece of code.
+AI engineers are constantly evaluating new models, and rarely do you see examples that are this end to end.

+I'd like to extend the workload to compare performance across model variants, or explore how different sampling parameters impact performance.
+There seems to be a new frontier open source model released every week nowadays, and I only expect that trend to continue.

+I think there are a lot of pain points that I have uncovered that are easily adderessed with a new llm_generate api signature.
+Throughout this exercise I aimed to focus on the problems instead of trying to provide an all-encompassing solution.
+I hope you found this Friction log helpful and maybe learned a thing or two a long the way.